afry/energy-trading-simulator/README.md

       6. Go to the GitHub repository, click "Settings → Secrets and variables → Actions"
       7. Edit "AZURE_PASSWORD", paste the Value
       8. Re-run the "deploy" stage
+9. You may want to do some database work before making the web app use your release.
+If your release includes changes which:
+   * Modify the tables in the database (for example add a new column to one of them)
+     * In this case,  it will be easiest to drop all tables (they will be re-created on startup).
+     Use the [SQL script for dropping tables and types](scripts/drop%20all%20tables.sql), running it in your database editor of choice (such as pgAdmin).
+   * Change the simulation results of the default simulation set-up
+     * Then you probably need to drop all previous simulation results, so that they can be overwritten.
+     This can be done using an SQL script (you may even use the aforementioned script to drop all tables), but could also be done in the app UI: Navigate to the "Run simulation" page, select all runs, and delete data for them.
-9. To apply the changes to the web app, open the App Service, click "Deployment Center", and choose the appropriate "Tag" from the dropdown.
+10. To apply the changes to the web app, open the App Service, click "Deployment Center", and choose the appropriate "Tag" from the dropdown.
 This will restart the App Service with the specified version.
-10. On develop, you may want to change the version numbers (as you did in step 5) to a ".dev"-name.
+11. On develop, you may want to change the version numbers (as you did in step 5) to a ".dev"-name.
 For example, if you just released version 1.0.2, the version numbers on develop should probably be "1.0.3.dev".

 If you would like to tag a temporary branch, just to test how something works in Azure (such as testing runtimes):